AgnostiqHQ/covalent-slurm-plugin/README.md

 #SBATCH --qos=regular
 ```

-In this script, the job is submitted using:
+where the job is submitted with:

 ```console
 srun --cpu_bind=cores --gpus=4 --gpu-bind=single:1
 ```

-Within a workflow, users can then decorate electrons using the default configuration settings:
+To use the configuration settings, an electron's executor must be specified with a string argument, in this case:

 ```python
 import covalent as ct